 Since the program is developed with guidance from the District School Board of Pasco County, the program is mindful of curriculum standards and can be implemented by both art and science elementary teachers.
 The contest also features opportunities for presentations from FGUA and/or Pasco County Utilities staff, so that students, teachers, and staff can learn more about water.
 Each year, the theme changes so that teachers can look forward to teaching water in new and exciting ways.

 Working each year to involve local community sponsors, the program is able to provide participants and winners with cool prizes.
-In years’ past, we’ve received generous support from Big Cat Rescue, Chick-Fil-A, Clearwater Marine Aquarium, Cold Stone, Crispers, Florida Aquarium, Homosassa Springs, Keep Pasco Beautiful, Lowry Park Zoo, Monster Mini Golf, MOSI, Office Depot, Publix, Regal Cinemas, Republic Services, Tampa Bay Water, Tree Hoppers Aerial Adventure Park, as well as other contributions from the local community.
-For the 2020 Contest we welcome our new sponsors Urban Air Adventure Park, Bricks & Minifigs, and The Lift Adventure Park, and our returning sponsors Chic Fil A, Clearwater Marine Aquarium, Cold Stone Creamery, and The Florida Aquarium!
+In years’ past, we’ve received generous support from Big Cat Rescue, Bricks & Minifigs, Chick-Fil-A, Clearwater Marine Aquarium, Cold Stone Creamery & Rocky Mountain Chocolate Factory, Crispers, Florida Aquarium, Homosassa Springs, Keep Pasco Beautiful, Lowry Park Zoo, Monster Mini Golf, MOSI, Office Depot, Publix, Regal Cinemas, Republic Services, Tampa Bay Water, The Lift Adventure Park, Tree Hoppers Aerial Adventure Park, Urban Air Adventure Park, as well as other contributions from the local community.

 The winners of the program will have the honor of knowing that their work made it through a rigorous judging process that met the expectations of community volunteers, guest judges, and a Pasco County Commissioner.
 Winners will also receive sponsor donated awards.
 Past awards have included things such as gift cards, stuffed animals, and admission passes to local attractions.